 When dealing with creditors in insolvency situations, it is vital to remember the order of priority.
 Who ranks above whom?
 Where do the bank and HMRC rank?
 If the bank has security, do employees rank ahead of them?
 These are all common questions we get asked.

 The simplest way to answer these questions is to imagine creditor ranking as a ladder.
 Further down the page, we have a written explanation but if you prefer a pictorial format, we have produced an infographic that shows the situation.

 Author: Keith Steven

 At the top are secured, creditors.
-Secured creditors have a legal right or charge over the property.
-Now, the property can mean anything from bricks and mortar to plant and equipment, motor vehicles, fixtures and fittings, particular pieces of machinery or things such as patents or intellectual property.
+Secured creditors have a legal right or charge over the property (property meaning anything from bricks and mortar to plant and equipment, motor vehicles, fixtures and fittings, particular pieces of machinery or things such as patents or intellectual property).

 Fixed and floating charges:

 The fixed and floating charge is given under a debenture and this must be considered carefully.
 It is essential to take expert and independent legal advice before signing.
 However, we would assume that if the reader is looking at this page that a debenture already exists.